-One-man rule in Malta poses challenge for EU
+Muscat's one-man rule poses challenge for EU

 "I feel there is a risk because of Daphne, if Daphne had not happened, I would not fear for my life," he recently told this website.

-"There has been an institutional capture of all the important institutions in the country.
-That includes the police," he said.
+"There has been a ... capture of all the important institutions in the country.
+That includes the police," Busuttil said.

-The rot in Malta comes amid European Parliament and commission procedures to suspend the EU voting rights of Hungary and Poland over their dismantling over democratic norms.
+The rot in Malta comes amid sanctions procedures to suspend the EU voting rights of Hungary and Poland over their dismantling of democratic norms.

-EU concern on abuse of rule of law has also put Cyprus and Romania on the radar for similar procedures.
+Abuse of rule of law in Cyprus and Romania have also put them on the EU's radar for similar action.

-Martin Kuijer, a Dutch expert who helped to write the Malta study, told The Times of Malta, one of its only independent media, he did not envisage EU punitive measures against Valetta, in part due to the inherited nature of its woes.
+Martin Kuijer, a Dutch expert who helped to write the Venice Commission study, told The Times of Malta, one of its few independent media, that he did not envisage EU punitive measures against Muscat, in part due to the inherited nature of Malta's problem.

 "I don't envisage this [threat to suspend EU voting rights] in the case of Malta," he said.